plgd-dev/hub/docs/guide/deployment/certificate-authority.md

 | `log.debug` | bool | `Set to true if you would like to see extra information on logs.` | `false` |

 ### gRPC API
-gRPC API of the Certificate Authority Service as defined [here](https://github.com/plgd-dev/cloud/blob/v2/certificate-authority/pb/service_grpc.pb.go#L19).
+gRPC API of the Certificate Authority service as defined [here](https://github.com/plgd-dev/cloud/blob/v2/certificate-authority/pb/service_grpc.pb.go#L19).

 | Property | Type | Description | Default |
 | ---------- | -------- | -------------- | ------- |